pygumby/progfun1-course-notes/notes/week_2.md

   + This can easily be reproduced using pen and paper.

-+ These oscillation can be avoided by averaging successive values:
++ This oscillation can be avoided by averaging successive values:

   ````scala
   def sqrt(x: Double) =